Yahweh is referred to as the Savior in the Old and New Testaments (1 Timothy 1:1, 2:3, Luke 1:47, Isaiah 43:11, 45:21, Hosea 13:4).

 Yahweh is a fountain (or the source) of living waters (Jeremiah 2:13, 17:13).

-Messiah said to the Samaritan woman at the well in John 4:14, “The water that I shall give shall be a well of water springing up into everlasting life.”
+Messiah said to the Samaritan woman at the well in John 4:14, “The water that I shall give shall be a well of water springing up unto everlasting life.”

 Messiah’s New Covenant